 Technical evasion: Terrorists and organized criminals can evade the surveillance network through expertise - an effort that the unsuspecting, carefree citizen usually does not undertake.

 Data protection: One hopes in vain for data security measures on the part of the state.
-In those years when data retention was in force in Austria (from 1 April 2012 to 27 June 2014), the competent data protection authority did not once examine the security of the sensitive data stored by the providers.
+During the years when data retention was in force in Austria (from 1 April 2012 to 27 June 2014), the competent data protection authority did not once examine the security of the sensitive data stored by the providers.

 Costs: The preparation and execution of the general data retention incurs substantial costs.
-Every year the citizens have to pay millions in taxes and tariffs for their own surveillance.
+Every year, citizens pay millions in taxes and tariffs for their own surveillance.

 Data retention in Austria and the protest against it

-Austria also had to transpose the EU Directive into national laws and regulations, but at the beginning was hesitant.
+Austria also had to transpose the EU Directive into national laws and regulations, but it was hesitant at the beginning.

 In the spring of the same year, the Ludwig Boltzmann Institute for Human Rights (BIM) was commissioned by the Federal Ministry of Transport, Innovation and Technology (BMVIT) to draft a fundamental amendment to the Telecommunications Act 2003, the Security Police Act and the Code of Criminal Procedure.
 The accompanying scientific analysis submitted by BIM in September 2009 showed that it is basically not possible to implement the EU Directive in compliance with fundamental rights.
-To repair them, you have to abolish them completely, so the recommendation.
+To resolve this you have to abolish them completely, hence the recommendation.